ahagelberg/CodeCad/README.md

 A cross-platform CAD application with modular scripting language support, built with Electron and Three.js.

+## Rationale ##

+I really like the idea behind OpenSCAD, creating 3D models using a simple script language.
+However everytime I'm using it I'm dissappointed by the limited and poorly implemented script language.
+My main gripe is that it lacks true variables, something that is vital for creating complex models.
+Therefore I've decided to make my own scripted CAD program that uses a more flexible and fully featured language.
+I chose JavaScipt because of ease of implementation and that it is very popular.
+I've made the program flexible enough that other language might be added in the future.
+I've added rudimentary support for OpenSCAD scripts as well to make it easy for people to shift over.

 ## Features

 - **Multi-Language Support**: JavaScript, TypeScript, and OpenSCAD scripting